emlid/ntripbrowser/README.md

  - `coordinates`

-> Use `coordinates` to pass your position coordinates in function.
+> Use `coordinates` to pass your position coordinates in function and get distance to NTRIP station.
 > Form of coordiantes must be `(x, y)` or `(x.x, y.y)` of latitude, longitude.